Hindutva: Hindutva and Nazism

 An editorial published on 4 February 1948 in the National Herald, the mouthpiece of the Indian National Congress party, stated that "it [RSS] seems to embody Hinduism in a Nazi form" with the recommendation that it must be ended.
 Similarly, in 1956, another Congress party leader compared the Bharatiya Jana Sangh to the Nazis in Germany.
 (Note: Hindutva organisations were not exclusively criticised in the 1940s by Indian political leaders.
 The Muslim League was criticised as well for "its creed of Islamic exclusiveness, its cult of communal hatred and its practice of terrorism and treachery" and called a replica of the German Nazis.)

 Savarkar criticised Jawaharlal Nehru for condemning Germany and Italy, asserting that "crores of Hindu Sanghatanists in India [...] cherish no ill-will towards Germany or Italy or Japan."
 In 1938, Savarkar publicly expressed support for the German occupation of Czechoslovakia.
 Although, at the outbreak of the Second World War, Savarkar and the Hindu Mahasabha initially advocated a stance of neutrality, his rhetoric became increasingly strident over time.
-He characterised German Jews as a communal force and endorsed Hitler’s anti-Jewish policies.
+He characterised German Jews as a communal force and endorsed the Nazi persecution of the Jews.
 Moreover, he drew a parallel between German Jews and Indian Muslims, stating, "The Indian Muslims are on the whole more inclined to identify themselves and their interests with Muslims outside India than Hindus who live next door, like Jews in Germany."
-As late as 1961, he spoke favourably of Nazi Germany and compared it to Nehru's "cowardly democracy."
+As late as 1961, he spoke favourably of Nazi Germany and contrasted it with Nehru's "cowardly democracy."

 German race pride has now become the topic of the day.
-To keep up the purity of the Race and its culture, Germany shocked the world by her purging the country of the semitic Races — the Jews.
+To keep up the purity of the Race and its culture, Germany shocked the world by her purging the country of the semitic Races—the Jews.
 Race pride at its highest has been manifested here.
 Germany has also shown how wellnigh impossible it is for Races and cultures, having differences going to the root, to be assimilated into one united whole, a good lesson for us in Hindusthan to learn and profit by.